emdupre/emdupre/README.md

 My current research focuses on applying functional alignment techniques to overcome distribution shifts in high-dimensional, naturalistic datasets.

 I'm an open science enthusiast, particularly in developing tools and methods that make it easier to do open and reproducible work.
-I've contributed to several projects across the open neuroimaging ecosystem, including currently serving as a core contributor to [nilearn](http://nilearn.github.io).
+I've contributed to several projects across the open neuroimaging ecosystem and currently serve as a core contributor to [nilearn](http://nilearn.github.io).

 <!--
 **emdupre/emdupre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.